Generic part of Security Services in CACIB

 • There has been some unusual account activity or an unusual last logon time-stamp;

-• There are any irregularity and/or dispute in transactions.
+• There are any irregularity and/or dispute in transactions;

 If the user contacts us via phone, followed by written confirmation with relevant details, support staff will advise him on the immediate course of action to be taken.
-If necessary, the access to OPTIM.net may be suspended during the investigation period in order to protect the interest of the client.

 To facilitate our investigations (especially if it relates to disputed / irregular transactions), the customer is requested to provide the following information:

-• Description of error
+• Description of the error / issue encountered

 • Type of transaction